juanmcloaiza/astroquery/docs/eso/eso_cone_search.rst

     >>> dec = coords.dec
     >>> radius = 0.05 *u.deg

-With the defined coordinates and radius, we can now perform the cone search using the `query_surveys` method of the `EsoClass`.
-This method allows us to filter results based on specific columns, such as `instrument_name`.
+With the defined coordinates and radius, we can now perform the cone search using :meth:`~astroquery.eso.EsoClass.query_surveys`.
+This method allows us to filter results based on specific columns, such as ``instrument_name``.

 .. doctest-remote-data::